lukavidic/sdos_projekat/README.md

 # About the project
 <p align="justify">
 The goal of the project is implementation of audio (guitar) effects which can be applied to audio signals.
 Project contains implementations of four effects: equalizer, wah-wah, tremolo and flanger.
 All of these effects are implemented using both python (python subdirectory) and C (C subdirectory).
 Python program can be run on any personal computer.
-C program is written for targeted platform, ADSP-21489 but can be compiled on a personal computer with some modifications.
+C program is written for targeted platform, ADSP-21489 but can be compiled with C compilet on a personal computer with some modifications.
 Project is made as a part of a grade for university subject "Systems for digital signal processing".
 </p>

 ## How to run the programs